Xiangqi: History

-To support his argument, Murray quoted an old Chinese source that says that in the older xiangqi (which modern xiangqi may have taken some of its rules from) the game pieces could be shuffled, which does not happen in the modern chess-style xiangqi.
-Murray also wrote that in ancient China there was more than one game called xiangqi.
-Murray also even supposed that chaturanga from India influenced the formation of present-day xiangqi.

-An alternative hypothesis to Murray's is that xiangqi was patterned after the array of troops in the Warring States period.
-David H. Li, for example, argues that the game was developed by Han Xin in the winter of 204 BC-203 BC to prepare for an upcoming battle.
-His theories have been questioned by other chess researchers, however.
+Some Sinologists and Chinese historians prefer an alternative hypothesis, according to which xiangqi originated in China and then spread westwards, giving rise to Indian and Persian chess.
+Specifically, it has been claimed that Xiangqi arose during the Warring States period and was patterned after the array of troops at the time.
+David H. Li, for example, argues that the game was developed by Han Xin in the winter of 204–203 BC to prepare for an upcoming battle.
+His theories, however, have been questioned by other chess researchers.
 The earliest description of the game's rules appears in the story "Cén Shùn" (岑順) in the collection Xuanguai lu (玄怪錄), written by Niu Sengru in the middle part of the Tang dynasty.

 Xiangqi is the same as it is today from Southern Song dynasty.

-Janggi of Korean Peninsula originates from Xiangqi.
+Janggi of the Korean Peninsula originated from xiangqi.

 With the popularization of xiangqi, many different schools of circles and players came into prominence, many books and manuals on the techniques of playing the game were also published, they played an important role in popularizing xiangqi and improving the techniques of play in modern times.
 With the economic and cultural development during the Qing dynasty, xiangqi entered a new stage.
 A Western-style Encyclopedia of Chinese Chess Openings was written in 2004.